ctu-fgis/2020-a-gisquick-doc/index.rst

 2. **Traditional publishing**
 -----------------------------
-Whether to follow traditional way of publishnig depends only on user.
+Whether to follow traditional way of publishing depends only on user.
 Nevertheless, both ways have its pros & cons.
-Definitely, the traditional way is a good point to start, since it uses the Gisquick plugin
+Definitely, the traditional approach is a good point to start, since it uses the Gisquick plugin
 |plugin| , which has been tested for a long time.
-Anyway, please read short description of experimental way either to consider which one to follow.
+Anyway, please read short description of experimental approach either to consider which one to follow.

 2.1 **Preparing project**
 """""""""""""""""""""""""